-I moved to Los Angeles in 2007 knowing full well it was an American culinary capital and I’d be just another young cook showing up with a knife roll and a resume.
-After a year of working three jobs and still barely being able to pay the rent I gave myself an ultimatum.
+Los Angeles 2007; I knew full well that LA was a culinary capital of America that was about to come int it’s own.
+I also knew that I’d be just another young cook showing up with a knife roll and a resume who was looking for a job.
+After a year of working three simultaneous jobs and still (barely) being able to pay the rent; I gave myself an ultimatum.
 A) Figure out how to make a living wage or B) find a new career.
 That second option really left a bad taste in my mouth so I started thinking bigger.
-At that time I shared a funky apartment in West Hollywood, a bohemian oasis that shares a border with the bourgeois Beverly Hills.
+At that time I shared a funky apartment in West Hollywood, a bohemian oasis that shares a border with the bourgeois Beverly Hills and former haunt of Jim Morrison and the deities of Laurel Canon .
 Opulence and abundance was right outside my door and I promised myself that i’d be working in the million dollar mansions that lit the hillside at night.

-But a six figure salary job doesn’t come together quickly as a basic vinaigrette.
-This would be a layered process more along the lines of a fine French demi glace; Step One: combine aromatics, , Step Two: Simmer and add pressure Step Three: Strain and reduce a melange of ingredients that are combined and simmered/reduced over time and then finally mounted with butter upon finishing…
+But a six figure salary job doesn’t come together as quick as your standard mustard vinaigrette.
+This’d be a much more layered process along the lines of a fine French demi glace; Step One: combine aromatics, , Step Two: Simmer and add pressure Step Three: Strain and reduce a melange of ingredients that are combined and simmered/reduced over time and then finally mounted with butter upon finishing…

 Yet right away, I tried to go right to the source “The Agencies” you know headhunters for freelance chefs and clients.
 Although using an agency can pay 20% up to 30k as a signing fee.